 Three years ago, Olivia Hoppen from Hope College in Holland, Michigan, traveled to South Africa with a team to serve ER’s South African partners.

 God’s Little Lighthouse greatly benefited from their work, which included painting and spending time with the children.
 As the team left, Olivia remembers thinking she would one day return.
 She did just that, as a short-term volunteer, each of the past two years.

-And Olivia’s commitment to God’s Little Lighthouse, the adjacent Dream Centre and the children of South Africa is not limited to her time on the ground in South Africa.
-It’s demonstrated throughout the year as she, her friends and her family provides monthly scholarships for two children at the Dream Centre.
+And Olivia’s commitment to God’s Little Lighthouse, the adjacent Dream Center and the children of South Africa is not limited to her time on the ground in South Africa.
+It’s demonstrated throughout the year as she, her friends and her family provides monthly scholarships for two children at the Dream Center.